 At the end of August, Dan, Ted and I spent a week in Dorset.
 We decided to go on a whim due to the disruption of earlier in the year – we were meant to be in Santorini instead – and had planned for an action packed adventure.
 However, saving for a new baby meant we had to cut costs a little.
-For our first day, we visited the New Forest on a budget, and managed to spend only £20.
+For our first day, we completed two lovely New Forest National Park walks, and managed to spend only £20.
 I promise, you could do it for free!

 Bolderwood Deer Sanctuary

-Our first stop in the New Forest on a budget was Bolderwood Deer Sanctuary, a short drive from Lyndhurst.
+Our first of the New Forest National Park walks was Bolderwood Deer Sanctuary, a short drive from Lyndhurst.
 The sanctuary is free entry, and so is parking.
 We arrived fairly early in the morning – about 10am – which was a smart move.
 When we left a couple of hours left, there were absolutely no parking spaces left.

 We started our visit by deciding which route we wanted to take.
 I can assure you that the Deer Platform is not 1/2 mile away – it’s much closer.
 Since we had a whole day, and we were very aware that I might find a long walk challenging, we decided on the Jubilee Trail.
 Each of the trails are identified by posts similar to the ones above, with their respective colours.
 The Jubilee and Radnor Trails start the same way, but after a few hundred metres (and some rain) they split apart.
 Keep your eyes on the posts!